 The plant contains a toxin rotenone concentrated in the leaves, stem, and seed pods.
 Jicama is rich in fiber being a source of inulin (prebiotic fiber) that aids digestion.
 The bulb is also rich in vitamins and minerals that are important for healthy dogs.

 Skip To Section

 Jicama is a vine popular for its edible tuberous roots.
-The vine belongs to the bean family and is native to Mexico hence the names: Mexican turnip, Mexican potato or Mexican yam.
+The globe-shaped root vegetable belongs to the bean family and is native to Mexico hence the names: Mexican turnip, Mexican potato or Mexican yam.

 Jicama is rich in prebiotic fiber (inulin).
 The fiber contains friendly bacteria critical for good digestive system health.
 The gut of humans, as well as dogs, needs bacteria to function optimally.
 Inulin increases the amount of friendly bacteria in your dog's gut to prevent infection, get rid of bad bacteria, and stimulate your dog's immune system.
 Inulin also boosts bowel movements.
 The benefits of inulin discussed above highlight why it is common in dog food.